PyPO-dev/PyPO/paper/paper.md

 Custom beam patterns can also be imported to, for example, model the propagation of a measured beam pattern through a simulated optical system.

 `PyPO` can be used through either a scripting-based approach, where simulations are defined in Python scripts, or through the graphical user interface (GUI).
-It carries core dependencies on Numpy [@Harris:2020], matplotlib [@Hunter:2007], scipy [@Virtanen:2020].
+It carries core dependencies on NumPy [@Harris:2020], Matplotlib [@Hunter:2007], SciPy [@Virtanen:2020].
 The unittesting framework carries a dependency on nose2.
-The GUI carries an optional dependency on PyQT5.
+The GUI carries dependencies on PyQt5 and attrs.

 # Statement of need
 Development of `PyPO` started with the need for alignment strategies for the wideband sub-mm spectrometer DESHIMA 2.0 [@Taniguchi:2022].
 A software package capable of efficient GO and PO calulations through optical systems consisting of quadric surfaces was necessary for calculating the configuration of the corrective optics.
-Because of the popularity of the Python programming language, it eweas chosen as the interface language for `PyPO`.
+Because of its ubiquity, Python was chosen as the interface language for `PyPO`.
 Currently, `PyPO` is also being used in simulations of measured beam patterns of DESHIMA 2.0 at the ASTE [@ASTE] telescope for the analysis of instrument performance.

 Commercial software for GO and PO calculations, such as OpticStudio (Zemax) and GRASP (TICRA), has already been developed, but to our knowledge `PyPO` is the first free open-source Python package that simulates planar and quadric reflector geometries using both GO and PO.